hmxmilohax/rb3-pc/_english/ashcentral.md

 ## Room Codes

 If you're an advanced user, you can use [[room codes]](https://hmxmilohax.github.io/rb3-pc/english/advancedstuff/#setting-up-for-room-codes-on-ashcentral) to connect with your friends.
-Please note that this is a much more complicated way to connect each other and most people don't need to do this.
+Please note that this is a much more complicated way to connect with each other and most people don't need to do this.